Professional Doctorate in Policy Research and Practice DPRP

 You don't need to provide a comprehensive research proposal at the application stage, however, please outline your research interests in section seven of the application form.

-The selection process usually includes an informal conversation with the Director of Studies.
+The selection process includes an informal conversation with the Director of Studies.